khamerling-potts/AdoptAPet/README.md

 ## Future additions

-I hope to add additional functionality to this project by eventually implementing more search filters, including filtering by breed and by distance.
+I hope to add additional functionality to this project by implementing more search filters, including filtering by breed and by distance.

 I would also like to eventually add a page/offset endpoint in my JSON Server.
 This would allow me to implement page navigation buttons and only display 6 saved animals at a time.